krisjoseph2021/krisjoseph2021/README.md

 👀 I’m interested in all things tech and AI

-🌱 Currently learning how to cook
+🌱 Currently learning how to master JavaScript and also learning how to cook

 💞️ Looking to collaborate with like-minded humans